Akuli/math-tutorial/_sources/basics.rst.txt

 .. math:: 2 \cdot (-2) = -(2 \cdot 2) = -4
 .. math:: (-2) \cdot (-2) = -(-(2 \cdot 2)) = 2 \cdot 2 = 4
 .. math:: \frac{-3}{-4} = \frac{(-1) \cdot 3}{(-1) \cdot 4} = \frac 3 4

+.. _zerodivision:

+You can add, substract and multiply any numbers together however you want, but remember that you cannot divide anything by zero.
+See `Numberphile's awesome zero video <https://youtu.be/BRRolKTlF6Q>`_ if you're wondering why. ``1/0`` is ``Infinity`` in JavaScript, but it's some kind of error in all other programming languages I've tried it on.

 ..
 TODO: ask theelous3 whether this is needed? or better yet figure out how to put stuff side by side so the code example can be next to the math